charles-havener/chaos_game/README.md

 ### 1. Constructing the data set

-1. We begin by constructing the vertices of a regular polygon.
+1. We begin by constructing the vertices of a regular polygon with **V** sides.
-2. Start at any arbitrary initial point in the xy plane. (the output is the same no matter which point is chosen.
-Here, vertex 0 of the constructed polygon will always be chosen for consistent output sizing).
+2. Start at any arbitrary initial point in the xy plane. (the final output will be the same regardless of the chosen point).
+Here, vertex 0 of the constructed polygon will always be chosen as the initial point for consistentcy).
-3. At each step a vertex is randomly chosen (further constrictions can be applied with [rule sets](#rule-sets) and [probabilites](#probability))
+3. At each step a vertex is randomly chosen (further restrictions can be applied with [rule sets](#rule-sets) and [probabilites](#probability))
 4. A new point is added by moving halfway from the chosen vertex to the current point (further adjusted with [compression](#compression)).
 5. The newly plotted point becomes the current point and steps [3, 5] are repeated until N points are created

 ### 2. Aggregation (Reduction)

-With such a large number of points, we'll run into some serious plotting issues just mapping each point to its (x,y) location, namely overplotting and oversaturation.
+- With such a large number of points, we'll run into some serious plotting issues just mapping each point to its (x,y) location, namely overplotting and oversaturation.

-To better visualize our output, we are overlaying our (x,y) points on a canvas (our image) and binning the data points into groups based on which pixel of the canvas they would fall onto.
+- To better visualize our output, we are overlaying our (x,y) points on a canvas (our image) and binning the data points into groups based on which pixel of the canvas they would fall onto.
 The data is further categorized in these bins by the outer vertex that was chosen when they were initially created.
 The value of these bins determines the 'brightness' of each pixel in our final image.

 ### 3. Color Mapping

-From here the bins are flushed through a histogram equalization function which makes sure each 'brightness' level is equally represented throughout the image.
+- From here the bins are flushed through a histogram equalization function which makes sure each 'brightness' level is equally represented throughout the image.

-Finally based on the colormap chosen, each outer vertex is assigned a color.
-The subcategories of each bin relate to the outer vertex chosen for the initial data points within the bin and are mutually exclusive.
-The color assigned to the pixel for each bin is a composition of the colors relative to the size of the bins subcategories.
+- Finally based on the colormap chosen, each outer vertex is assigned a color, this color will then be applied to the subcategories of each bin.
+The color assigned to a pixel is a composition of the subcategory colors in that pixel's bin scaled relative to their size (i.e. a mostly blue bin will appear mostly blue, while a bin with an even mix of blue and yellow will appear green).

 <br>